H3llKa1ser/IT-and-Security-101/Cryptography/Attacks on Cryptography.md

 ### 13) Replay attack: Occurs when an attacker intercepts authentication information and replays the information to gain access to a security system.

 ### 14) Factoring attacks: Developed to break the RSA algorithm.
 Tries to break down large prime numbers through factoring.

+### 15) Reverse Engineering: A product is reverse engineered to find weaknesses in the system or gain information.

+### 16) Implementation Attacks: Popular due to ease on system elements outside of the algorithm.

+### 17) Fault analysis: Attempts to force the system into an error state to gain erroneous results.

+### 18) Side-channel analysis: Uses information that has been gathered to uncover sensitive data or processing functions.

+### 19) Probing attacks: Attempts to watch the circuitry surrounding the cryptographic module hoping that new components will disclose information.